SanjitRaman/RISC-V-cpu/testbench/control_unit/readme.md

 ## Test Cases

 The test cases are written using the `TEST_F` macro from Google Test.
-Each test case sets the inputs and evaluates the control unit, then asserts the expected control signals.
+Each test case sets the inputs and evaluates the control unit, then asserts the expected control signals according to the [specification](/rtl/control_unit/readme.md).
 The test cases cover R-type, I-type, S-type, B-type, U-type, and J-type instructions.
 Below are their respective datapaths:

 | R-Type | I-Type |
 :--:|:--: